robotboyt/Post-app/README.md

 This project I created on React JS
 This is a website on you can posting Post and  see similar posts, date of create, u can update , delete add post in real time with using database
-In this poject I use React-Router for routing between pages and Firebase for create database and using his function (update, delete, set, read) Also I use UID for everypost for  have special ID in database.
+In this poject I use React-Router for routing between pages Also React-Hooks and Firebase for create database and using his function (update, delete, set, read) Also I use UID for everypost for  have special ID in database.
 For search similar posts I use Elasticlurn.js also for simple UI I use FontAwesome Icon